 I became an immigrant by chance, but I have been a wanderluster ever since I can remember.
 The first time living abroad – in Ireland, 2010 – got me in.
 I loved the different skyes, landscapes, people, languages.
 And guess what: I also discovered that my changing environment fueled my creativity.
 I need to move (by foot, train, plane) to write and create new stories.
 In 2016, Brexit (and the US politics, the Spanish politics, climate change and the refugee crisis) turned my world upside down.
 For the first time, I realised that all the freedoms I had been born with (to move around many European countries, to own my body as a woman, to be bisexual, to be an immigrant) were threatened.
 I’m not going to lie: 2016 and 2017 felt like a long, painful hangover.
 Yet, no matter how many times the media screams that ‘citizens of nowhere’ are dangerous, I’ve never been more proud of being an immigrant.
 It’s part of my identity now.
 In the past, I’d always been ashamed of mixing my art with politics.
 I considered the first one too sacred, the second one too dirty and deceitful.
 Now I realise that art is the way I can make sense of this despair and reach out to others.
 It’s how I connect with my community and the planet.
 It’s also the way I have to express who I am: a hybrid, multilingual, queer, messy human.
 I don’t believe in nationalism because, as empowering as it can be, it also has a very oppresive side that I’ve experienced first hand – first as a Madrid-born child with a pro-Catalan-Independence family on my father’s side, and second as an immigrant in the United Kingdom and Ireland.
 So yes, I am a citizen of nowhere because I feel at home in the Highlands, in Miyayima, in the Guadarrama mountains, in Edinburgh and Clonmacnoise.
 I didn’t choose to be born in Spain – but I do choose to consider this planet my home and to connect with others no matter where they come from.

 Inés G. Labarta is a writer, artist and illustrator.
 She has published a collection of three novels – Los Pentasónicos (Edebé, 2008-2010) – and two novellas – McTavish Manor (Holland House, 2016) and Kabuki (Dairea, 2017).
 She’s the author of many award-winning short stories and her illustrations have been featured on websites and merchandise.
-She blogs regularly at Worderlust.
-Inés is also a Creative Writing assistant lecturer at Lancaster University – where she’s currently finishing her PhD – and at the University of Central Lancashire.
-She’s been writer-in-residence at the Northwest Literary Salon and Lancaster Arts and a guest podcaster at Lancaster Litfest.
-Inés’ passions include hiking, creating obscure languages and apples.
+Inés has a PhD in Creative Writing from Lancaster University and lectures in Creative Writing at the University of Wolverhampton.
+She’s been writer-in-residence at the Northwest Literary Salon and Lancaster Arts, a guest podcaster at Lancaster Litfest and the podcasting editor at Litro magazine.
+Inés’ passions include hiking, climbing mountains, and apples.

 Rosemary Kay ¦ Project Manager